kartikpapney/compensation/Readme.md

 The Compensation project is a platform designed specifically for Software Engineers to visualize and analyze data from the Leetcode Compensation section.
 It leverages the capabilities of OpenAI's GPT-4-mini model, the platform parses user-submitted posts and extracts actionable insights, making it easier for engineers to explore salary trends, compensation packages, and market data.
 <p style="margin-top: 20px; margin-bottom: 20px;">
   <img src="compensation.gif" alt="Demo">
-   <i>The above diagram illustrates a demo of the Compensation platform.</i>
 </p>
 # Key Features: